Kerio99/CSDD/README.md

 The dataset can be downloaded in detection format here (https:), and in segmentation format here (https:).
 Please feel free to contact us (kaimao@stu.xjtu.edu.cn) to request the password for accessing the download links.

+Please note: **license terms & attribution**
+The data is released under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License** (CC BY-NC-SA 4.0).

+In particular, it is not allowed to use the dataset for commercial purposes.
+If you are unsure whether your application violates the non-commercial use clause of the license, please contact us.

+If you have any questions or comments about the dataset, feel free to contact us via email.

 If you use this dataset in scientific work, please cite our papers: